Mikahael/Bombsquad1.5ServerFilesPC/README.md

 //Thanks to Bombdash

 //Thanks to Arter Tendean / Animemoeus

-Thanks to Esie-Eyen
+//Thanks to Esie-Eyen

-Special thanks to ByAngel3L and Froshlee14
+//Special thanks to ByAngel3L and Froshlee14